RoseAndres/ctfp-learning/part-one/types-and-functions.md

 1. Which of these C++ functions are pure?
 Try to memoize them and observe what happens when you call them multiple times: memoized and not.

     1. The factorial function from the example in the text.
+       Pure: 5! will always be 5! and not cause any side-effects
     1. ```C++
          std::getchar()
        ```
+       Dirty: the output depends on the state of the computer
     1. ```C++
          bool f() {
            std::cout << "Hello!" << std::endl;
            return true;
          }
        ```
+       Dirty: the output is always the same, but there is a side-effect of printing to the console.
     1. ```C++
          int f(int x)
          {